matrix-org/matrix-spec-proposals/proposals/2747-voip-call-transfer.md

 ### Capability Advertisment
 This proposal also introduces a field on `m.call.invite` and `m.call.answer` events at the top level with the key `capabilities`, whose value is an object.
-This object has one recognised key, `m.call.transferee` which, if set to true, states that the sender of the event supports the `m.call.replaces` event and therefore supports being transferred to another destination.
+We define the key, `m.call.transferee` which, if set to true, states that the sender of the event supports the `m.call.replaces` event and therefore supports being transferred to another destination.
 For example: